-Product margins were 62.3% (2022: 61.2%).
-This increase is due to lower container prices, the impact of which started to be realised halfway through the financial year, and a more favourable Sterling to Dollar exchange rate.
+Product margins were 62.8% (2023: 61.2%).
+This increase is due to lower container prices at the start of the year, although prices started to increase from March 2024 onwards, and a more favourable Sterling to Dollar exchange rate.